mulkieran/justbases/doc/usage.rst

 non-negative.
 Invoking convert_from_int() on a negative integer raises an exception.

-It is also possible to peform an add operation of a single digit to a number in any base. ::
+It is also possible to perform an add operation of a single digit to a number in any base. ::

     >>> Nats.carry_in([1, 1], 1, 2)